 Each engineer carries a 10 cfm vacuum pump.
 This high capacity ensures a fast vacuum.
 The Torr gauge was fitted to the system and 2 Torr was pulled.

-On run testing the chiller, the subcooling value was found to be nominal at industry standard level.
+On run testing the chiller, the subcooling value was found to be nominal at the industry standard level.

 The superheat was adjusted, little by little, with the charging of the refrigerant until a good value was achieved.
 This was tested across all loading conditions for the rest of the visit.

 Read more about reducing refrigerant leaks at the Institute of Refrigeration